esneiderbravo/Wikipedia-API-Project/README.md

 # Fullstack Web Development Challenge

-This project was deployed in GitHub Pages please refer to this URL [Deployed App](https://esneiderbravo.github.io/full-stack-test).
+This project was deployed in the Web please refer to this URL [Deployed App](https://full-stack-test-x667.onrender.com/).